Whether it’s the one you are born into, or the one you create, family matters.

 While many people living with HIV have loving intimate relationships, for some, disclosure can lead to violence.
 To minimize risk, consider telling them in a public space with others around but private enough to talk.
 Or, have them talk with a health care provider to answer any questions they may have.
 Learn more about the connection between HIV and intimate partner violence.

-HIV shouldn’t stand in the way of love.
+Don’t let HIV stand in the way of love.
 People with different HIV statuses can have healthy and safe intimate relationships.
 There are more options than ever to prevent the spread of HIV and keep both of you healthy.